 The question was unfolded in a five-part series of events titled ‘SAY AAAAH!’
 Also, artist and neuropsychologist Janneke van Leeuwen undertook doctoral research in visual art and social neuroscience at UCL Queen Square Institute of Neurology in London in collaboration with Rietveld Academie (PhD, 2020).

 ‘Art, Research & Education’ brought together researchers interested in the way arts and design research can operate at the intersection of cultural production, education, and innovation, in connection with scientific disciplines.
 This group focused on how generating different articulations of knowledge production would demand new approaches to education and formulated the ambition to extend art research into a variety of pedagogical contexts in Amsterdam.

 The peer-to-peer learning environment for artistic research THIRD came into existence at the AHK Graduate School in 2016.
 What started as the focus of this steering group – extending art research and various ways of knowing into educational contexts in Amsterdam – is now weaved into ARIAS DNA.

 ARIAS doesn’t assume these topics to be exhaustible or done with when formulating other thematic umbrellas for 2020-23.
 Today’s social, political, ecological currents ask for the re-articulation of our attention.
-Within the newly identified frames, city, health and education-related issues reappear most certainly.
-In view of all those affected by the presence of covid-19, another light sets on arts and health humanities, in search of finding new ways of co-living with the virus (just one of many examples).
+Another light is set on health, now that all are affected by the presence of viruses that humanity is in need of finding ways for co-living with.
+(Just one of many examples…).